Iowa county now named for Black dean, not slave-owning VP - News Break

 Iowa county now named for Black dean, not slave-owning VP

-IOWA CITY, Iowa (AP) - Iowa’s most liberal county is no longer named for a slave-owning U.S. vice president and instead will honor a trailblazing local Black academic.
-The Johnson County Board of Supervisors voted Thursday to cut ties with its two-century namesake, former Vice President Richard Mentor Johnson.
-The lifelong slave owner from Kentucky had no ties to the county.
-The Wisconsin Territorial Legislature had named the county after Johnson in 1837, years before Iowa became a state.www.dakotanewsnow.com
+IOWA CITY, Iowa (AP) — Iowa’s most liberal county is no longer named for a slave-owning U.S. vice president and instead will honor a trailblazing local Black academic.
+The Johnson County Board of Supervisors voted Thursday to cut ties with its two-century namesake, former Vice President Richard Mentor Johnson, a lifelong slave owner from Kentucky who took credit for killing a Shawnee chief during an 1805 battle.www.nhregister.com